Waitlist Available:

 EHI instructors, noted leaders in the field, emphasize the key ingredients of the E-H approach, including empathy, acceptance, and genuineness, to model how trainees can create safe, collaborative and life-changing therapeutic encounters.
 They demonstrate how the therapeutic relationship, in and of itself is a vehicle for healing and change and how therapeutic “presence” cultivates sensitivity and appropriate responsiveness to clients emotions, relational patterns and inner worlds.
 These two essential principles: building the therapeutic relationship and working in the “here and now” are the foundational blocks of E-H therapy and EHI training.

-Westerbeke as a retreat center has historic significance for our community, as it was the meeting place for many of the seminal writers in Existential Humanistic theory and practice such as Rollo May and James Bugental.
+Westerbeke as a retreat center has historic significance for our community, as it was the meeting place and preferred retreat destination for many of the seminal writers in Existential Humanistic theory and practice such as Rollo May and James Bugental.
+In addition to EHI keeping the tradition alive, an ongoing group of E-H authors, instructors and practitioners still meets there each year.
+This many decades later!

 Info on Enrolling, Fees, Safety, Eligibility & Travel